x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-and-litigation-holds.md

 [Return to top](in-place-and-litigation-holds.md#BKMK_TOC)

-## Migrating mailboxes on hold from Exchange 2013 to Office 365
+## Migrating mailboxes on hold from Exchange Server to Office 365
 <a name="migration"> </a>

-If you have an Exchange hybrid deployment, the following conditions are true when you move (onboard) an on-premises Exchange 2013 mailbox to Exchange Online in Office 365:
+If you have an Exchange hybrid deployment, the following conditions are true when you move (onboard) an on-premises Exchange Server mailbox to Exchange Online in Office 365:

 - If the on-premises mailbox is on Litigation Hold or In-Place Hold, the hold settings are preserved after the mailbox is moved to Exchange Online.

 -  If the on-premises mailbox is on Litigation Hold or In-Place Hold, any content in the Recoverable Items folder is moved to the Exchange Online mailbox.

 > [!NOTE]
-> Hold settings and content in the Recoverable Items folder are also preserved when you move (offboard) an Exchange Online mailbox to your on-premises Exchange 2013 organization.
+> Hold settings and content in the Recoverable Items folder are also preserved when you move (offboard) an Exchange Online mailbox to your on-premises Exchange Server organization.

 There are other ways to migrate on-premises email data to Office 365, such as using a Staged Exchange migration or a Cutover Exchange migration.